the777ist/wikis/git/git.md

     $ git stash drop
     // drop all stashed changes after applying them

--by default git will not stash changes made to new files that have not yet been staged, and files that have been ignored
+By default git will not stash changes made to new files that have not yet been staged, and files that have been ignored

     $ git stash -u
     // stash untracked files